w3c/svgwg/master/struct.md

 The {{aria-describedby}} attribute takes precedence over the child {{desc}} when providing a description.
-If an element has both visible description and a child {{desc}} element providing supplementary information, authors should explicitly include the {{id}} of the element itself in its own {{aria-describedby}} list, in order to concatenate the two descriptions together.
+If an element has both visible description and a child {{desc}} element providing supplementary information, authors should explicitly include the <a element-attr for="core-attributes" spec="svg2">id</a> of the element itself in its own {{aria-describedby}} list, in order to concatenate the two descriptions together.